PUSH-PULL-LEGS SPLIT: PUSH WORKOUT

 I’m making my bold selections for the best push day exercises because I believe this is one of the most effective workout routines to help you level up and build muscle.

-I want to break it down for you step-by-step and show you not just the exercise selection for this workout routine, but why we’re choosing it so you can get the gains that you’re looking for.
+I want to break it down for you step-by-step and show you not just the exercise selection and reps and sets per exercise for this workout routine, but why we’re choosing it so you can get the gains that you’re looking for.

 WHAT MUSCLES DO PUSH WORKOUTS WORK?

-Let’s start by understanding the anatomy of each of the upper body muscles that you’ll be targeting in the Push Workout: the chest, shoulders, and triceps.
+Let’s start by understanding the anatomy of each of the upper body muscles that you’ll be targeting in the Push Workout: the chest muscles, shoulders, and triceps muscle.

-Examples of push exercises include the bench press and body weight push-up.
+Examples of effective push exercises include the flat bench press and body weight push-up.

-Understanding which push muscles you’re focusing on will help you build a stronger mind-to-muscle connection in the major push muscle groups.
+Understanding which major muscles you’re focusing on will help you build a stronger mind-to-muscle connection in the major push muscle groups.

 SHOULDERS: FRONT DELT